MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-and-operation-supply-chain-field-service-integration.md

 - Payment Terms
 - Ship Via

-This first round of integrtion is particularly important for two key scenarios:
+This first round of integration development is particularly important for two key scenarios:

 1. **Asset management** - When creating a work order for repair or maintenance on a customer asset, the integration will allow dispatchers to pick from a full list of customer assets regardless of which system it was created in.
-2. **Warehouses** - Integration empowers technicians with a complete list of nearby warehouses and relevant details.
+2. **Nearby warehouses** - Integration empowers technicians with a complete list of nearby warehouses and relevant details.

 ## Prerequisites

-> [!Note]
->
+This feature is available as an early access public preview https://docs.microsoft.com/en-us/power-platform/admin/opt-in-early-access-updates

-only need one license, few people will have licenses to both. only need a license for the interface that you are accessing
+To view integrated data, a user only needs the required license and security for one system.
+Only few IT administrators will need access to both systems - Field Service and Supply Chain Management.
+In other words, users only need a license for the interface they are accessing the data in.

-Public preview

 ## How does it work?

+The real-time, two-way synchronous integration is made possible with [Dual Write](https://powerapps.microsoft.com/en-us/blog/announcing-dual-write-preview/)
 When dual write is enabled, a solution is imported into field service that adds fields to allow a synchronization Field Service and Supply Chain Management

 updating fields will be kpet in sync